vrnetlab/vrnetlab/README.md

 requirements.

-Docker healtcheck
+Docker healthcheck
 -----------------
-Docker v1.12 includes a healtcheck feature that would be really sweet to use to tell if the router has been bootstrapped or not.
+vrnetlab containers use the Docker healthcheck mechanism to report whether they've started up properly or not.

 FUAQ - Frequently or Unfrequently Asked Questions